RyanCCollins/ios-interview/iOS Dry Interview.md

 ```

 __Question 6__:
-If someone I was working with gave me a file for a ViewController that contained code for fetching and storing data from a network to the local device, I would likely recommend that they take the Udacity iOS Developer Nanodegree and I would help them to understand what they could do to improve their code.
+If someone I was working with gave me a file for a ViewController that contained code for fetching and storing data from a network to the local device, I would recommend that they take the Udacity iOS Developer Nanodegree and I would help them to understand what they could do to improve their code.

 For starters, I would refactor the code into separate classes.
 I would create a model class for storing the data to a persistent store.
 I would also create a separate `GithubAPI` model class that handled the network requests and data parsing.
 By the time I was done, the code would be very well abstracted to abide by the *Model View Controller* paradigm, making the code much more reusable, decoupled and easier to test and debug.